HugoCornelis/workflow-automation-engine/README.md

   _targets_, project specific _commands_ and project specific _configuration_.
 - Integration with `grc` for project specific _keyword highlighting_.
-- Support for different _roles_ that allows remote execution, in a Docker container or a `tmux` session.
+- Support for different _roles_ e.g. for remote execution, in a Docker container or a `tmux` session.

 ## Installation